autumn-birds/yetanothermodpack/README.md

 - portable storage items can be stored "underneath" the surprisingly substantial satchel, but can't be stored in each other (and you can't put satchels in other portable storage items)
     - if you find an exception that's probably a bug
 - occultism is the intended route for "searchable remote storage" in this pack *(we'll see how that works out for us...)*

+### development/configuration references and notes

+- if we encounter issues with occultism rituals that require animals to be sacrificed not working with genetic animals animals, see: https://github.com/klikli-dev/occultism/issues/486 and just datapack in the relevant tags